Nabil N. AL-Hashimi*, Amjad H. El-Sheikh, Rania F. Qawariq, Majed H. Shtaiwi and Rowan AlEjielat Pages 390 - 400 ( 11 )

 Background: The efficient analytical method for the analysis of nonsteroidal antiinflammatory drugs (NSAIDs) in a biological fluid is important for determining the toxicological aspects of such long-term used therapies.

 Results: The main factors influencing the extraction efficiency of the selected NSAIDs have been examined.
 The method showed good linearity R2 ≥ 0.997 with RSDs from 1.1 to 12.3%.
-The limit of detection (LOD) was 2.633, 2.035 and 2.386 μg L-1, for ketoprofen, diclofenac, and ibuprofen, respectively.
+The limits of detection (LODs) were 2.633, 2.035 and 2.386 µg L-1, for ketoprofen, diclofenac, and ibuprofen, respectively.
 The developed method demonstrated a satisfactory result for the determination of selected drugs in patient urine samples and comparable results against reference methods.

 Conclusion: The method is simple, sensitive and can be considered as an alternative for clinical laboratory analysis of selected drugs.